 The project ends under the same conditions as above, but with a one-month delay, reaching a total length of 25 months.

-If the above-mentioned documents specify that the Offeror is obliged to pay an amount as interest payment up to a minimum amount equal to the "gross annualized ROI", the following situation would arise.
+If the above-mentioned documents specify that the Issuer is obliged to pay an amount as interest payment up to a minimum amount equal to the "gross annualized ROI", the following situation would arise.